How ColdSnap® Technology is Revolutionizing the Cold Chain Process

 Consumer products typically go through a lengthy process before they end up in the consumer’s hands.
 For some products, the route can be as straightforward as being shipped from point A to point B by semi-truck.
 For other products - such as temperature-sensitive goods - things can be a little more complicated.

 The “cold chain” describes the transportation of temperature-sensitive products along a supply chain.
-Cold chain transportation will typically utilize refrigerated packaging methods (i.e. coolers or ice) and logistical planning (i.e. mitigating transportation times) to protect the integrity of shipments.
+Cold chain transportation typically uses refrigerated packaging methods (i.e. coolers or ice) and logistical planning (i.e. mitigating transportation times) to protect the integrity of shipments.

-Think about everything used by consumers on a daily basis that are required to maintain certain temperatures.
+Think about all the products we use on a daily basis that need to be kept at certain temperatures.
 From your favorite frozen treats to meats to important medications, it is estimated that 40% of all food and beverage products and 80% of life sciences products require cold chain transportation.
 Experts agree that these numbers are on the rise.

 Effects of the Cold Chain Process